 But there’s an implicit assumption in what I’m saying.
 I’m saying that I’ve saved $10,000 by using miles, which is incorrect unless I’d have been willing to pay $10,000 out of pocket!
 So our theoretical valuation definitely overvalues our miles.
 If you weren’t able to snag an award redemption, what would you next best alternative be?
 That’s a conceptually more sound approach at looking towards valuation.

 That’s a lot to think about, but I hope it’s showing you how the valuation of a mile is more art than science.
 Some of these factors are more philosophical than mathematical.
 How much do I value flexibility?
 What would my next best alternative be?
 I’ve not even started to talk about the opportunity cost involved in earning miles (e.g. forgoing cashback, dining discounts or bonus interest with certain saver accounts)!

 - I personally value miles at 2 cents each.

-- PointsHacks values them at 2..1 Australian (2.28 SG cents) each.
+- PointsHacks values them at 2.1 Australian (2.06 cents) each.

 People who believe in accessing experiences they couldn’t otherwise have afforded will value them slightly higher, because they’ll invariably redeem them for business or first.
-And people who buy first and business class as a matter of practice anyway will value them the highest, because to them it’s simply a replacement mode of payment.
+And people who buy First and Business Class as a matter of practice anyway will value them the highest, because to them it’s simply a replacement mode of payment.